aodn/python-aodntools/aodntools/timeseries_products/Documentation/velocity_hourly_timeseries.md

 ### Variables

-Only values flagged as “good” or “probably good” are included.
-The velocity variables are produced by flattening, and concatenating the arrays in each of the input files.
-The time of the measurement is shifted according to the seconds_to_middle_of_measurement attribute.
-The values are then averaged into one-hour time bins (independently within each depth cell for ADCPs).
+Only in-water velocity measurements flagged as “good” or “probably good” in the input files are included.
+These values are averaged into one-hour time bins (independently within each depth cell for ADCPs).
+Timestamps in the input files indicate the start of each measurement interval, and these _have not been shifted to the centre of the interval before binning_.
+This could lead to an artificial shift of up to half an hour in the output data.
+The size of this shift, where known, has been recorded in the `SECONDS_TO_MIDDLE` variable.

+After this averaging, the velocity variables are flattened into one dimensional arrays, and the arrays from each input file are concatenated into the output file.
 The resulting variables have dimension `OBSERVATION`.

-The variable `TIME` from input files is re-shaped to match the flattened velocity variables, and replaced by one-hour timestamps.
 The binning intervals will be one hour long, centred on the hour (i.e. HH:00:00).
-Each timestamp will be repeated once for each ADCP depth cell.
+Each timestamp will be repeated once for each ADCP depth cell, in order to match the shape of the velocity variables.
+The `TIME` coordinate variable in the output file also has dimension `OBSERVATION`.

 The `DEPTH` variables from input files are averaged into the same one-hour bins, and concatenated into a variable `DEPTH(OBSERVATION)`.
 In the case of ADCP instruments, the `HEIGHT_ABOVE_SENSOR`  is converted to absolute depth by subtracting each of the height values from the depth measurements at the instrument.

-All output variables with the `INSTRUMENT` dimension are sorted in chronological order, and the input files aggregated chronologically, according to the global attribute time_deployment_start.
+All output variables with the `INSTRUMENT` dimension are sorted in chronological order, and the input files aggregated chronologically, according to the global attribute `time_deployment_start`.

 In order to keep track of the provenance of the aggregated file, accessory variables are created: